 - This trip is FORBIDDEN for children under 3 & not recommended for children under 5.

-The Mont Blanc Cable Car- the costs.
+The Mont Blanc Cable Car- costs for visiting

 As always, we like to be transparent with you about what our trips have cost us.
 As previously mentioned, this trip is pretty expensive for something which essentially lasted only 4 hours, but it was so incredible we’d do it again in a heartbeat.

-Fuel for journey to get there – 38.94€
+- Fuel for the journey to get there – 38.94€

-Mont Blanc Cable Car- 180€
+- Mont Blanc Cable Car ride- 180€

-Souvenirs & Postcards- 40€
+- Souvenirs & Postcards- 40€

-Breakfast in the cafe- 12€
+- Breakfast in the cafe- 12€

 Have you ever visited the Mont Blanc Cable Car?
 Would you stand in ‘The Void’?
 Let me know below- I’d love to hear your thoughts.